 National City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, National City is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in National City who work in office and administrative support (14.12%), maintenance occupations (10.04%), and sales jobs (9.75%).

-Telecommuters are a relatively large percentage of the workforce: 8.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in National City telecommute to their jobs.
+Overall, about 8.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of National City are slightly less educated than the national average of 21.84% for the average city or town: 14.58% of adults in National City have a bachelor's degree or advanced degree